 For this one, we go back to the “touch it once” philosophy.
 For most of us, there’s not a lot of snail mail these days that we actually look forward to.
 But ignoring it can cause problems, especially when it comes to things like bills and tax notifications.
 Just go ahead and open it, and take care of it as soon as it arrives; otherwise, you’ll end up digging under the sofa cushions searching for that overdue bill.

-Every minute you spend looking for something you misplaced, or trying to remember what you’re supposed to do next, will harm your productivity.
-That, in turn, eats into your career potential.
-The good news is that there are many tools you can use to stay organized and productive, and so even the most disorganized among us can put a system in place to keep us in check.
+Every minute you spend looking for something, or trying to remember what you need to do next, will harm your productivity.
+That in turn eats into your career potential.
+The good news is that there are many tools you can use to stay organized and productive, and so even the most disorganized among us can put a system in place to keep ourselves in check.